The Top 5 Questions Your Candidate Should Be Asking YOU

 January 23, 2023Did You Accidentally Hire a Quiet Quitter?
 Here’s What You Can Do Now

 Onboarding is important for every person you hire, but it can be a little bit different and more involved when you hire an Integrator or Second in Command (2iC).
-That’s because:

-The Integrator/2iC Position Promotes Unity
+The #2 Leader Position Promotes Unity

 During regular business operations, there are bound to be healthy doses of tension from time to time.
 The 2iC/Integrator position is the mediator, tiebreaker, and the one that smooths everything out between team members.

-The 2iC/Integrator Sees the Big Picture
+The #2 Leader Sees Your Big Picture

 - V/TO (Vision Traction Organizer)